OwaisAD/EcoFlipr/README.md

 2. Click: _Open in integrated terminal_
    In the terminal write:
 3. Install dependencies: `npm i`
-4. Create a ".env" file in the folder and add the following key and values:
+4. Create a ".env" file in the folder and add the following key and values (or use the .env.template):

 ```
 MONGO_PRODUCTION_URI=YOUR_MONGO_PRODUCTION_DB_URL